-This is the first essay in a four-part series, in which three historians respond to Jill Lepore’s These Truths: A History of the United States (New York: W.W.
+Three historians respond to Jill Lepore’s These Truths: A History of the United States (New York: W.W.
 Norton, 2018).
-These essays originated as part of a roundtable held at the annual meeting of the Organization of American Historians in April 2019.
-Tomorrow we will hear from Malinda Maynor Lowery about the importance of Native American histories to understanding an American “national history;” on Wednesday, executive editor Claire Bond Potter will address the nature of grand historical visions; and on Thursday, Jill Lepore responds to the group.
+We will hear from Malinda Maynor Lowery about the importance of Native American histories to understanding an American “national history;” next, Executive Editor Claire Bond Potter will address the nature of grand historical visions; and finally, Jill Lepore responds to the group.

 These Truths: A History of the United States is the book that Henry Steel Commager tried to write forty years ago, but did not.
 Commager’s 1979 volume, Empire of Reason, took seriously the Enlightenment foundation for the nation, but his account of the many ostensibly relevant episodes in American history lacked convincing adhesives of the sort that Jill Lepore is now able to provide.
 Commager’s disjointed account, moreover, displayed a complacent spirit, its author apparently oblivious to the portentous signs visible even in the 1970s that the Great Republic might prove vulnerable to the mendacity that so obviously inspires Lepore’s truth-affirming yet anxious and foreboding work, which she is deeply right to describe as “an old-fashioned civics book” as well as an empirically grounded history.